 We will prove that the Petersen Graph is not Hamiltonian by contradiction.

-The cycle uses 10 edges.
+The above sub-graph uses 10 edges.
 We still have 5 edges left.
-We must connect the vertices using 5 edges such that each vertex has degree 3.
+We should be able to join the vertices using the remaining 5 edges such that the resulting graph will be Petersen Graph.

 Suppose we connect v0 and v4.

 Now, consider vertex v5.
 It is impossible to connect any vertex to v5.
 This is because if we connect any vertex to v5, it will result in a 3-cycle or 4-cycle.

 Suppose we connect v5 and v9, it will make a 4-cycle v5 – v9 – v0 – v4 – v5.

 Suppose we connect v5 and v1, it will make a 4-cycle v5 – v1 – v0 – v4 – v5.

 Basically connecting any vertex to v5 will result in 3-cycle or 4-cycle which contradicts the fact that Petersen Graph does not contain any 3-cycle or 4-cycle.

 Therefore, our assumption that the Petersen Graph contains a Hamiltonian circuit is contradictory.

 Thus, we can say that the Petersen Graph does not contain a Hamiltonian circuit.
 In other words, Petersen Graph is not Hamiltonian.